- What Are Mutual Funds?

 - Comparison With Other Investments

-- Type of Mutual Funds Available in the Market to Invest in India
+- Type of Mutual Funds Available to Invest in India

 - How to Invest in Mutual Fund